audioku/meta-transfer-learning/README.md

 This is the implementation of our paper accepted in [ACL](https://www.aclweb.org/anthology/2020.acl-main.348/) 2020.

 This code has been written using PyTorch.
-If you use any source codes or datasets included in this toolkit in your work, please cite the following papers.
+If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
 ```
 @inproceedings{winata-etal-2020-meta,
     title = "Meta-Transfer Learning for Code-Switched Speech Recognition",